huaxing-yuan/smsc-simulator/readme.md

 # SMS-C Simulator

+## !
+This repo is archieve and will be ported to Atmosephere Studio based on Atmosphere core Framework.

 This extension of Hummingbird Test Framework implements a portion of UCP-EMI protocol, it can be used as a SMS-C simulator to receive MT messages.
 The SMS-C simulator can also sent MT Acknowledges, and SR Messages automatically.